 We have all seen Tom & Jerry, and while it’s not always true, most cats do love to prey on mice.
 If you are not having luck catching the mouse on your own, then maybe it’s time to adopt a nice little cat from your local humane society or animal shelter.

 Although most cats are really good at catching mice, there are some that are just lazy.
-If you feed your cat a lot of food, the cat doesn’t really have much incentive to roll of your cough and try to catch a speedy mouse.
+If you feed your cat a lot of food, the cat doesn’t really have much incentive to roll of your couch and try to catch a speedy mouse.

 But keep in mind that cats do not only catch mice for food.
 They also do it because they’re naturally hunters so their instincts tell them to catch the mice.